Ebury/chameleon/README.md

 ### CSS variables polyfill

 If you support **IE11** browser, you have to include the [CSS vars ponyfill](https://jhildenbiddle.github.io/css-vars-ponyfill/#/) when using our components.
 Follow their instructions how to [install it](https://jhildenbiddle.github.io/css-vars-ponyfill/#/?id=installation) an [used it](https://jhildenbiddle.github.io/css-vars-ponyfill/#/?id=usage).

+### AbortController polyfill

+`ec-smart-table` component uses `withAbortableFetch` HOC, which uses [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to abort previous requests.
+If you support **IE11** browser, you have to include [AbortController polyfill](https://www.npmjs.com/package/abortcontroller-polyfill) in your code.

 ## Contributing